-People are pouring into the basement of a Kyiv restaurant to seek shelter.
+People are pouring into basement restaurant in Kyiv to seek shelter.
 The owner feeds them all.

 Dave said that, as an Indian in Ukraine, the situation has become increasingly concerning, after his home country abstained from voting on a U.N.
 Security Council resolution condemning Russia’s invasion.

-“We are all safe at present in my restaurant basement, but outside, when we walk, we are feeling very insecure,” he said, adding that many of his regular customers have fled to the Western portion of Ukraine, which is closer to EU countries and NATO troops.
+“We are all safe at present in my restaurant basement, but outside, when we walk, we are feeling very insecure,” he said, adding that many of his regular customers have fled to the Western portion of Ukraine, which is closer to European Union countries and NATO troops.

 Dave, who is a widower, explained that his family in India — including his mother and daughter — are “quite worried."
 Still, he hopes to stay in Ukraine for now.
 If the situation escalates further, he said, “I need to go.”